Multi-fidelity Gaussian Process Bandit Optimisation: Some Implementation Details of and other Baselines

 \item[] \textbf{Choice of $\zetam$'s:} Algorithm~\ref{alg:mfgpucb} assumes that the $\zetam$'s are given with the problem description, which is hardly the case in practice.
 In our implementation, instead of having to deal with $M-1$, $\zetam$ values we will assume $\|\funcm - \funcmm{m-1}\|_\infty \leq \zeta$.
 This satisfies assumption \Gtwos with $(\zetaone,\zetatwo,\dots,\zetamm{M-1}) = ((M-1)\zeta, (M-2)\zeta,\dots, \zeta)$.
 This allows us to work with only one value of $\zeta$.
 We initialise $\zeta$ to a small value, $1\%$ of the range of initial queries.
 Whenever we query at any fidelity $m>1$ we also check the posterior mean of the $(m-1)$\ssth fidelity.
 If $|\funcm(\xt) - \mummtt{m-1}{t-1}(\xt)| > \zeta$, we query again at $\xt$, but at the $(m-1)$\ssth fidelity.
 If $|\funcm(\xt) - \funcmm{m-1}(\xt)| > \zeta$, we update $\zeta$ to twice the violation.

-\item[] \textbf{Choice of $\gammam$'s:} For this, we use the following intuition: if the algorithm, is stuck at fidelity $m$ for too long, then $\gammam$ is probably too small.
-We start with small values for all $\gammam$.
-If the algorithm does not query above the $m$\ssth fidelity for more than $\costmm{m+1}/\costmm{m}$ iterations, we double $\gammam$.
+\item[] \textbf{Choice of $\gammam$'s:} The role of the $\gammam$ values at each fidelity is to ensure that we do not spend too much effort at the lower fidelities, where if $\gammam$ is too small, \mfgpucbs spends a large number of queries at fidelity $m$ to reduce the variance below $\gammam$.
+This might cause \mfgpucbs to spend an unnecessarily large number of evaluations at fidelity $m$.
+Hence, we start with small values for all $\gammam$.
+However, if the algorithm does not query above the $m$\ssth fidelity for more than $\costmm{m+1}/\costmm{m}$ iterations, we double $\gammam$.
 All $\gammam$ values were initialised to $1\%$ of the range of initial queries.

 \end{itemize}